This Day In Literary History

 Charles Darwin was a brilliant scientist, a former medical student turned biologist who had previously published textbook studies of subjects such as fossils, volcanic islands, and coral reefs.

 With The Origin Of Species, he laid down the groundwork for his theories of evolution, which, although accepted by the scientific community, remain controversial to this day.
 The main theme is natural selection.

-Natural selection is the process of evolution whereby organisms acquire heritable traits that make it more likely that the organisms will survive and reproduce - traits that allow organisms to adapt to their environment.
+Natural selection is the process of evolution whereby organisms acquire heritable traits that make it more likely that the organisms will survive and reproduce - traits that allow organisms to adapt to their ever changing environment.

-This was nothing new to science; theories of natural selection go back to the ancient Greek scientists and philosophers, from Empedocles to Aristotle, but Darwin's study of natural selection was revolutionary.
+It was nothing new to science; theories of natural selection go back to the ancient Greek scientists and philosophers, from Empedocles to Aristotle, but Darwin's study of natural selection was revolutionary.

 What made it controversial were his theories of evolution concerning common ancestry of species.
 In the late 18th century, Darwin's grandfather, Erasmus Darwin, proposed a similar theory of how, through evolution, one species can become another.

 In 1809, French scientist Jean-Baptiste Lamarck took the idea further with his theory of the transmutation of species.
 But it was Charles Darwin's landmark study that defined this aspect of evolution as we know it today.
 He posited that humans evolved from a common ancestor that we share with lower primates like apes and monkeys - a link that still remains missing.

 In the mid-19th century, when he published The Origin Of Species, the scientific community in Britain was closely tied to the Church of England.
 Reactions to Darwin's book were sharply mixed.